-- the opportunity to observe and learn from experienced teachers;
+- the opportunity to observe and learn from experienced teachers

-- knowledge of the national curriculum/education system of the region you're applying to work in;
+- knowledge of the national curriculum/education system of the region you're applying to work in

-- evidence of your commitment;
+- evidence of your commitment

 How to get teaching experience

-- Some universities run student tutoring programmes where you tutor other students or go into schools to help with classes.
+- Some universities run student-tutoring programmes where you tutor other students or go into schools to help with classes.
 Check with your university careers service or students' union for more details.

-- Most local authorities and teaching agencies advertise vacancies on their websites including learning mentor, teaching assistant, and laboratory technician or cover supervisor.
+- Most local authorities and teaching agencies advertise vacancies on their websites including learning mentor, teaching assistant and laboratory technician or cover supervisor.

 6 tips to make your classroom experience a success

-Alternative ideas for working with children
+Alternative ideas for work experience

-- afterschool clubs;
+- afterschool clubs

-- coaching a sports team;
+- coaching a sports team

-- summer camps;
+- summer camps